A Point Mass Proposal Method for Bayesian State-Space Model Fitting

 In general, the probabilities associated with the HMM, given in Equation (\ref{eq:ints}), are not available in closed form, thus we approximate these integrals.
 To formulate an approximation to the HMM under the considered SSM, we use simple (fast) deterministic methods, for example, the midpoint rule or other Riemann sum methods.
 Mathematically, we define $L_t(n)$ as the length of the interval $I_t(n)$, with the length of any infinite grid cells set at some arbitrary (finite) length (discussed further in Appendix \ref{other_practicals}).
 Within each grid cell, we choose a set of node points, $\{\xi_t^s(n)\}_{s=1}^S$.
 The set of nodes is defined \emph{a priori} and is used to approximate the density functions across each grid cell by a polynomial.
 In the simple case where $S=1$ (that is, one node in each grid cell such as the mid-point), we have that $\{\xi_t^s(n)\}_{s=1}^S=\xi_t(n)$.
-The approximate HMM, for grid cells indices $k, n =1, \dots, N$, can thus be given by the mid-point approximations:
+The approximate HMM, for grid cells indices $k, n=1, \dots, N$, can thus be given by the mid-point approximations:

-each appropriately normalised so that they sum to one and are thus valid probability mass functions.
+Each approximate probability is appropriately normalized so that they sum to one and are thus valid probability mass functions.
 Once the probability mass function approximations have been obtained, grid cell indices are proposed from

 We sample indices from this distribution, denoted $b'_{1:T}$, using the forward-filtering backward-sampling (FFBS) algorithm in \cite{Rabiner_1989}.